NEW! LABC launch a new advice website for homeowners

 We are continuing to maintain a reduced presence in our main office in Rochester.
 The majority of our administration team and surveyors will continue to operate from home in order to improve our resilience.

 We will continue to attend site to carry out inspections/ meetings taking the necessary extra health precautions required, but where appropriate we are making use of other verification/communication/recording methods to ensure we can continue to provide our services.
 Please be aware that when requesting a site visit, we will be asking additional questions in respect of the health of the people we will be in contact with, this is voluntary rather than compulsory.

 Following the advice announced on Monday 19 July 2021, we are still encouraging any visitors to the office to scan the QR code or provide details.
 This is voluntary rather than compulsory, however, our aim is to ensure our team and customers health and wellbeing is of paramount importance.

 In this fluid and uncertain situation that we all find ourselves in, we look forward to continuing working with you and trust you all remain in good health.

-As the local authority building control, we are responsible for inspecting a structure notified to us as dangerous.
+As the local authority building control, we are responsible for inspecting a structure notified to us as dangerous - that is a structure that is a danger to life.
 We can be notified by members of the public, other council departments or even by the police and fire service whilst they are in attendance.